AmadeusITGroup/otter/docs/rules-engine/how-to-use/integration.md

 # Rules engine - Integration in app

-Rules engine module comes from __@o3r/rules-engine__ package and it contains all the mechanisms needed for an otter application to execute a set of UI rules (see more about rules in [rules-engine-core docs](../../rules-engine-core.md) ) and to trigger the resulted actions.
+Rules engine module comes from the __@o3r/rules-engine__ package and it contains all the mechanisms needed for an otter application to execute a set of UI rules (see more about rules in [rules-engine-core docs](../../rules-engine-core.md) ) and to trigger the resulted actions.
 The list of supported actions can be found in its own dedicated [file](https://github.com/AmadeusITGroup/otter/blob/main/packages/@o3r/rules-engine/src/interfaces/action.interfaces.ts).

 Prerequisite: